-UK residents over 18 can register to vote in local, national and European elections to take part in the democratic process.
+UK residents over 18 can register to vote in local and national elections to take part in the democratic process.

 Who can register to vote

 To be able to vote: